Johnson and Friends: Cast

 The program is narrated by Paul Bertram.
 The US dub is narrated by Amy Hartman.
+The Japanese dub is narrated by Bruce Brunger.

 Episodes

 Home media

 Johnson and Friends received four video releases through 1990 to 1991, comprising 24 episodes out of the first 26 made.
 ABC Video would rerelease the first 4 videos with redesigned video cover artwork to fit with their new line of Johnson videos.
 They would go on to release a total of 13 videos through 1994 to 2002.
 Reel Corporation's children's division, Reel Kids would only release the first 48 episodes of Johnson and Friends in 2005 and would continue to re-release these 48 episodes throughout various compilation DVDs.